Ataxia–telangiectasia: Genetics

 Carriers of A–T, such as the parents of a person with A–T, have one mutated copy of the ATM gene and one normal copy.
 They are generally healthy, but there is an increased risk of breast cancer in women.
-This finding has been confirmed in a variety of different ways, and is the subject of current research.
+This finding has been confirmed in various ways and is the subject of current research.
 Standard surveillance (including monthly breast self-exams and mammography at the usual schedule for age) is recommended, unless additional tests are indicated because the individual has other risk factors (e.g., family history of breast cancer).

+Non-canonical variants such as the insertion of a retrotransposon, which had not been studied until a few years ago, actually appear to have therapeutic implications in the development of Ataxia-telangiectasia.
+A recent study investigated this issue using NGS sequencing techniques and in vitro studies in a cohort of 235 AT patients from the Boston Children's Hospital.
+The study demonstrated that insertions of retroelements in the ATM gene are the cause of the disease in 5.5% of patients and that insertions occur in non-coding regions in 92.3% of cases.

+This happens because insertions of retroelements, especially Alu elements, near an exon-intron boundary cause changes in the splicing sites, resulting in the exclusion of an exon from the mature mRNA.
+This leads to premature stop codons, which cause the degradation and loss of function of ATM.
+In addition, the insertion of the DUSP16 pseudogene into ATM can also result in loss of ATM function, as it leads to the appearance of a cryptic exon in mRNA due to the formation of new splicing acceptor and donor sites.
+This, again, generates premature stop codons.